Xtremza/Git-Practice/README.md

-A testing description - pushed locally
+A testing description - edited on GitHub, pull to local